 We tie the experience that a tax resolution firm can offer to you to how long it has been in business.
 The industry standard for determining whether a firm has experience is if it has been in business for at least five years.
 Depending on the experience you are looking for, hire a company that has been in business for longer than five years.

-The time a tax resolution company has been in business also correlates with how experienced the staff are to assist clients like you with their tax matters.
+The time an IRS tax relief professional has been in business also correlates with how experienced the staff is to assist clients like you with their tax matters.
 You may ask the firm you are interested in hiring, how long it has operated.
 A newer company may lack the experience needed to resolve your complex tax case to your satisfaction.

-As a client you want the staff of a tax resolution firm to assist you to your satisfaction.
+As a client, you want the staff of an IRS tax relief professional to assist you to your satisfaction.
 You should look for tax resolution companies that use people who are Certified Public Accountants (CPA) or licensed as an Enrolled Agent (EA) or certified as tax attorneys.

-They should also belong to professional organizations like the American Society of Tax Problem Solvers or the American Institute of Certified Public Accountant.
+They should also belong to professional organizations like the American Society of Tax Problem Solvers or the American Institute of Certified Public Accountants.
 Tax attorneys should be members of their state bar.

-As a client, you may ask a tax resolution company for references before you keep its services.
+As a client, you may ask an IRS tax relief professional for references before you keep its services.
 It should offer you the names and contact details of people who have used its services in the past.
-If it refuses to give you references, take this as a warning sign that the company may not operate with the higher level of scruples.
+If it refuses to give you references, take this as a warning sign that the company may not operate with a higher level of scruples.